 FX Lenses

-The tricky part here is that Nikon updated many of their FX lenses, but they didn't make them E or AF-P or video/mirrorless ready.
-I'm not 100% sure what they should do about that.
-Starting the prime lineup all over again seems like a task that would delay the mirrorless line, unfortunately.
+The tricky part here is that Nikon updated many of their FX lenses, but they didn't make them all E or AF-P or video/mirrorless ready.
+I'm not 100% sure what they should have done about that.
+Starting the prime lineup all over again seems like a task that would have delayed the mirrorless line, unfortunately.

 Still, I like the idea of revisiting a few key lenses.
 In particular:

-• 18mm, 24mm, 35mm, 50mm, and 85mm f/1.4E AF-P fast focus primes.
-Some focal length gaps are fine; these are the lenses needed to quickly help fill that E/AF-P/video/mirrorless requirement but still work fine on the big, high resolution DSLRs.
+- 18mm, 24mm, 35mm, 50mm, and 85mm f/1.4E AF-P fast focus primes.
+Some focal length gaps are fine; these were the lenses needed to quickly help fill that E/AF-P/video/mirrorless requirement but still work fine on the big, high resolution DSLRs.
 We need that 18mm for crop video by the way, not so much for still use.

-• 135mm f/1.8E and 200mm f/2.8E primes, and a 400mm f/4E PF prime.
-This rounds out the telephoto prime set (the 400mm gives you the 500/600mm f/5.6 with the TC-14EIII).
-I know a lot of folk will be surprised that a 200mm f/2E FL or 300mm f/2.8E FL aren't on my list.
-I'm pretty sure they're on Nikon's list, unfortunately, though that might be a mirrorless list.
-The problem is that that boat has passed.
+- 135mm f/1.8E and 200mm f/2.8E primes, and a 400mm f/4E PF prime.
+This would have rounded out the telephoto prime set (the 400mm gives you the 500/600mm f/5.6 with the TC-14EIII).
+I know a lot of folk will be surprised that a 200mm f/2E FL or 300mm f/2.8E FL aren't on my list, but I think Nikon thought the 120-300mm f/2.8E dealt with that problem.
 Once we get into the exotic lenses, the demand is now near zero for new ones at the current pricing.
 Basically most of those lenses end up getting bought by lens rental companies, and they're not repeat buyers.
-Still, Nikon's likely to give us the two FL lenses before we get any of the three I've asked for in my wish list.

 The good news is that the zoom side of things has given us remakes to bring latest technologies into the key Nikkor lenses.
 The 24-70mm and 70-200mm f/2.8E zooms are already in place.
 The 14-24mm f/2.8 is the one that needs the most refresh, and I'd make the 24-120mm into a 24-85mm f/4 or maybe 24-105mm f/4 myself.
 The 80-400mm f/4.5-5.6G could use a freshening, too, as the new 70-300mm and 200-500mm have revealed its weaknesses, and Nikon could really use a better handholdable telephoto zoom that makes it to 400mm.